warbe-maker/warbe-maker.github.io/_posts/2020-09-23-Error-Number-and-Error-Source.markdown

 Where I have found this the guy called it a godsend when needed.
 At that's what it is.
 The only disadvantage I found, it will loop until the error is eliminated or bypassed by any kind of code modification.
 Without a code modification the above may be achieved when the error message displayed comes with tow extra buttons: One called "Resume" and the other one called "Resume Next".
 This service is provided by my [Common VBA Error Handler][1].

 ## The type of error
 An error message should preferably distinguish between _VB Runtime error_, _Application error_, and _Database error_.
-This distinction requires the analysis of the err.Number and the err.Description.
+This distinction requires the analysis of the Err.Number and the Err.Description.

 ### All matter for an error message
 The below procedure delivers/returns all the above mentioned in a way it can be used to build a proper error message: